Recommended swap size for Linux systems

-So many people use old method that swap partition should be twice the size of system.On current era that is a lot of swap,most of the systems never swap.People don’t want his system to ever run out of memory ( RAM + SWAP) ,but they usually would rather have much enough RAM in the system so it doesn’t need to swap.
+So many people use the old method that the swap partition should be twice the size of the system.
+In a current era that is a lot of swaps, most of the systems never swap.
+People don’t want their system to ever run out of memory ( RAM + SWAP) , but they usually would rather have enough RAM in the system so it doesn’t need to swap.

-The amount of swap memory recommended for linux depends on some factors including the amount of memory in the system and the work load on the memory.
+The amount of swap memory recommended for Linux depends on some factors including the amount of memory in the system and the workload on the memory.

 2GB of RAM requires 2 times the amount of RAM